your-tools/tsrc/README.rst

 On a less subjective level:

 * Good support for Windows (no need for cygwin or anything like that)
+* **GitLab** support (automate working with merge requests)

-* tsrc tries hard to never do any destructive operation or unexpected actions.
+* Lastly, tsrc tries hard to never do any destructive operation or unexpected actions.

   For instance, ``tsrc`` never puts you in a "detached HEAD" state,